melsil11/melsil11/README.md

 ](https://github.com/melsil11/github-readme-stats) -->

-🔭 I’m currently working on a website for a new business "Andersen Hardscapes" 🌱 I’m currently learning SaaS
+🔭 I’m currently working on a website for a new business "Andersen Hardscapes" 🌱 I’m currently learning how to add more accessiblity to my projects.
 ⚡ Fun fact: 🌷 I am an exceptional gardener. 👩‍🌾 I love to grow my own food.
 😄 Pronouns: She/Her
   ### Skills